 with Dr. Gideon Lasco

 Our research maps the shifts in the socio-cultural and political trends and discourses on the HIV and AIDS epidemic in the Philippines beginning in the late 80s and early 90s up to the present.
-We particularly look at public perceptions, institutional responses, and community behaviors towards the rise of HIV and AIDS in the country.
+We particularly look at public perceptions, institutional responses, and community behaviors toward the rise of HIV and AIDS in the country.

 Attitudes and Behavioral Responses to SOGIE-based Harassment